-Aggressive: Wines described as aggressive are either too tannic, acidic or a combination of both.
+Aggressive: Wines described as aggressive are either too tannic, too acidic, or a combination of both.

-Angular: Angular is generally a term used to describe young wines that display predominately sharp, bitter or tart flavor characteristics.
+Angular: A term used to describe young wines that display predominately sharp, bitter, or tart flavor characteristics.

-Astringent: If a wine is described as astringent, it means that it leaves the mouth feeling overwhelmingly dry.
-Wines that are highly astringent have a high level of tannins, acids or a combination of both.
-Astringent wines are often described as austere mellow as they age.
+Astringent: Wine that leaves the mouth feeling overwhelmingly dry.
+Wines that are highly astringent have a high level of tannins, acids, or a combination of both.
+Astringent wines are often described as austere and mellow as they age.

-Austere: A wine that is described as austere is a wine with crisp, but harsh, flavor characteristics.
-Austere wines are generally young wines with high acids, tannins or both.
+Austere: A wine with crisp but harsh flavor characteristics.
+Austere wines are generally young wines with high acids, tannins, or both.

-Awkward: Awkward is another term used to describe an unbalanced wine.
-This lack of balance may be between fruit and acids, acids and tannins or all of the above.
+Awkward: Another term used to describe an unbalanced wine.
+This lack of balance may be between fruit and acids, acids and tannins, or all of the above.

-Backbone: Backbone is a description that is synonymous with full-bodied and refers to wines that are well balanced.
+Backbone: A description that is synonymous with full-bodied and refers to wines that are well balanced.

-Backward: Backward wines are those that are strong in alcohol content and high in tannins.
+Backward: Wines that are strong in alcohol content and high in tannins.
 Backward is often used in the same manner as brawny.

-Balanced: A wine described as balanced is exactly what it sounds like and refers to a wine that is not too acidic, astringent, tannic or fruity.
+Balanced: A wine that is not too acidic, astringent, tannic, or fruity.

-Big: The term big is used often to describe wine that is full-bodied and well rounded in flavors.
+Big: Wine that is full-bodied and well rounded in flavors.
 Red wines described as big are usually high in tannins.